 After identification of a dam threatening condition, the dam operator or a qualified engineer will determine if there is sufficient time for additional investigation before declaring an emergency situation.
-Prior to activating the EAP, the IRWD Operations Manager will determine the emergency level.
+Prior to activating the EAP, the IRWD Director of Water and Recycling Operations, in conjunction with the Dam Safety Engineer and EAP Coordinator, will determine the emergency level.

 An emergency level determination may be re-evaluated at times during a dam emergency as it may not be readily apparent whether a complete breach will occur or how long it may take.
-The IRWD Operations Manager, in conjunction with IRWD and DSOD engineers, will be appropriately conservative in evaluating the emergency level determination and will provide emergency management authorities with the most complete information possible so that decisions regarding public safety and evacuations may be made quickly and effectively.
+IRWD, in conjunction with DSOD engineers, will be appropriately conservative in evaluating the emergency level determination and will provide emergency management authorities with the most complete information possible so that decisions regarding public safety and evacuations may be made quickly and effectively.

 There are four dam safety emergency level categories for the Rattlesnake Canyon Dam.
 The sections below describe how each emergency level applies to the dam, Table 5-1 Emergency Level is provided for different incidents that pose dam safety hazards.